omarespejel/monero-starknet-atomic-swap/README.md

 ### Security Best Practices

-1. Use Only Audited Libraries: Garaga + OpenZeppelin
+1. Use Only Production Libraries: Garaga + OpenZeppelin
 2. Defense-in-Depth: Multiple layers of protection
 3. Fail-Safe Defaults: Revert on any uncertainty
 4. Comprehensive Validation: Check all inputs thoroughly